ttompk/als/.ipynb_checkpoints/readme-checkpoint.md

 - Q7: turning in bed and adjusting bed clothes
 - Q8: walking
 - Q9: climbing stairs
-- Q10: respiratory (replaced with revised scale R1: , R2: , R3: )
+- Q10: respiratory (replaced with revised scale R1: dyspnea, R2: orthopnea, R3: respiratory insufficiency)

 Scores from individual questions are summed to create a 'Total' score ranging from 40, maximal ordinary function, to 0, no function at all.

 Some subjects had a revised functional assessment score.
 The revised scale replaced question 10, respiratory, with three additional questions.
 To maximize the number of subjects in the analysis, the first of the three revised scores, R1, was used to represent Q10 from the unrevised scale, thereby maintaining a total score of 40.

 These data where collected over several time points.
-To use the ALSFRS scores in a model, the repeated measures had to be distilled to one value (or 2 in case of a ploynomial fit) for each subject.
+To use the ALSFRS scores in the model, the repeated measures had to be distilled to one value (or 2 in case of a polynomial fit) for each subject.
 This value would then be used in the model to predict survival.

-As suggested by (Karanevich et al)[https://www.ncbi.nlm.nih.gov/pubmed/29409450] an additional maximal score of 4 for each question (40 total) was added for each subject at the time of disease onset.
+To detect rate of decreasing function, a linear regression line was fitted to each subject's indivual ALSFRS responses and the combined score.
+As suggested by [Karanevich et al](https://www.ncbi.nlm.nih.gov/pubmed/29409450) an additional maximal score of 4 for each question (40 points total) was added for each subject at the time of disease onset.
+The onset-anchored point was critical to stabilizing the slope of the linear model (increased bias, decreased variance) for each subject.
 An assumption was made that each subject was completely functional prior to disease symptoms.

 ![pre_mod_alsfrs](https://github.com/ttompk/als/blob/master/images/alsfrs_start.png)

 ![post_mod_alsfrs](https://github.com/ttompk/als/blob/master/images/alsfrs_onset_slope.png)

-To detect rate of decreasing function, a linear regression line was fitted to each subject's indivual ALSFRS responses and the combined score.
-The onset-anchored point was critical to stabilizing the slope of the linear model for each subject.
 Additional fits using multi-degree polynomials were also fit using the first and second derivatives as features in the model.
 These polynomial fits generally provided worse fitting and were excluded from the final set of features.

 ### Forced Vital Capacity (FVC) and Slow Vital Capatcity (SVC)